hcampbel/echo-testing/README.md

-# echo-testing
+# Echo Testing
-Repo to test out using Echo framework for Golang
+Repo to test out using Echo framework for Golang.
+See [website](https://echo.labstack.com/) for further details.